littlewhi/C_on_pointers_book_answer_code/README.md

 #Coding
->This is for documenting my learing code for C on Pointers.
+This is for documenting my learning code for C on Pointers.
+All commit with comment 'new' flag is to mean that I make multiple questions code into one source file.